 Also, some programs will boot with your system even after disabling them in the Startup menu.
 Discord does this, for instance.

 In that case, open the program in question, open Settings, and find the option that disables automatic launching with Windows.

-Note that system apps won’t appear in the Task Manager -> Startup menu.
+System apps won’t appear in the Task Manager -> Startup menu.
 Here’s how to disable Windows apps like Calculator and Sticky Notes from starting up:

-- Open the Start menu by clicking on the Windows icon in the bottom left corner of your screen.
+- Open up the Start menu by clicking on the Windows icon in the bottom left corner of your screen.

 - Type Background apps.